devlato/async-wait-until/README.md

 ## async/await

-The library is async/await compatible because it uses Promises/A+ compatible Promises, so the example above could be rewritten:
+The library is async/await compatible because it uses Promises/A+, so the example above could be rewritten:

 ```javascript
 const waitUntil = require('async-wait-until');